ynoproject/ynotranslations/README.md

 ### Requirements
 * Download the [EasyRPG Player](https://easyrpg.org/player/downloads/) (make sure to use the version 0.8.0 or more recent, this info should be displayed on startup).
 * Download the content of this repository (on the main page of the repository, `Code` -> `Download ZIP`).
 * Download one of the games compatible with the translations available.
 Yume Nikki requires the [English Steam version](https://store.steampowered.com/app/650700/Yume_Nikki/), [Amillusion](https://ynfg.yume.wiki/Amillusion#Download), [Dream Genie](https://ynfg.yume.wiki/Dream_Genie_(梦鬼)#Original), and [FOG](https://rosegorm.itch.io/fog) require their latest English version, and [OneShot requires the EasyRPG adaptation made for YNOproject](https://drive.google.com/file/d/1KQFx1mACXlGNamy1dM2tIZqx2JZNVLDk/view?usp=drive_link).
-All the other games require to use the latest version released by their author(s) in their original language.
+All the other games require to use the latest version released by their author(s) in their original language (Yume 2kki can be found [here](https://wikiwiki.jp/yumenikki-g3/), [while the other fangames can be searched here](https://ynfg.yume.wiki/Yume_Nikki_Fangames_Wiki).
+Make sure to download a complete version, or a complete version and a patch if you want to play Yume 2kki).
 * Download the [RTP of RPG Maker 2000 and/or 2003](https://www.rpgmakerweb.com/run-time-package), if the game requires it.
 Yume 2kki and Ultra Violet require the RPG Maker 2000 RTP ([preferably in Japanese](https://tkool.jp/products/rtp/2000rtp.zip), otherwise [Yume 2kki will display a warning when saving](https://github.com/EasyRPG/Player/issues/3172), though this doesn't affect the gameplay), while Collective Unconscious and Uneven Dream require the RPG Maker 2003 RTP.

 ### Process
 1. Unzip the content of the ynotranslations zip file.
-2. Put the folder containing the translations of the game (named after the name of the game) in the folder of said game (the folder with the MapXXX.lmu files - make sure to put the folder in it, not just its content).
+2. Put the folder containing the translations of the game (named after the name of the game) in the folder of said game (the folder with the MapXXXX.lmu files - make sure to put the folder in it, not just its content).
 3. Rename said folder to `Language`.
 4. Put the executable of the EasyRPG Player in the folder of the game or one of its root directories and start it (in the latter case, after launching the Player, select the folder(s) leading to the game to start it).
 Some platforms such as homebrews or Android may require to put your games in specific locations rather than where you want, so make sure to follow that too.
 5. Once on the title screen, you should have an option to change the language of the game.
 Alternatively, in the latest version of the Player, opening the settings menu (accessible by pressing F1 or the Start button of a controller) should display a Language option if the translations are properly installed.